FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/pluggable_authentication_developer.md

 These jar libraries contain the classes you need for implementation of authentication plug-ins.
 Install them in the local maven repository following the instructions in the README file.

 A custom authorization plug-in is deployed by dropping its JAR file into `${FILEDRIVEHOME}/plugins/authentication` directory.
-The latter is automatically created when you install or upgrade <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> 5.4 or higher.
+The latter is automatically created when you install or upgrade {{< SecureTransport/componentshortname  >}} 5.4 or higher.
 The jar file contains all the information required for the custom authenticator including the specific configuration metadata.

 Plug-ins are discovered and registered at the Admin daemon start.
 After registration, an authentication plug-in is deactivated by default.